BatsResearch/planetarium/README.md

-# planetarium
+# planetarium🪐

-Planetarium is a benchmark for assessing LLMs in translating natural language descriptions of planning problems into PDDL.
+Planetarium🪐 is a [dataset](https://huggingface.co/datasets/BatsResearch/planetarium) and benchmark for assessing LLMs in translating natural language descriptions of planning problems into PDDL.
+We developed a robust method for comparing PDDL problem descriptions using graph isomorphism.

 ## Installation
 To install the `planetarium` package, you can use the following command: